 To be completely open I don't believe anyone should control TV.
 The creators of those shows are making art and it's just as much art as any painting ever created.
 Yes, some shows fall short of being called artistic but what right does an agency have to tell them what's okay to put in their art?

 The Little Things...

-Like all great art these videos have hidden little things for our entertainment and perhaps to provoke a bit of thought.
-The above has the father puppet surfing a "Looksite".
-Seems like an obvious display of the misuses of technology.
+Like all great art, these videos have hidden little things for our entertainment and perhaps to provoke a bit of thought.
+The above has the father puppet surfing a "Looksite."
+Seems like an obvious display of the misuse of technology.
 He also has a primitive helmet similar to the ones the puppets are hooked up to when they're "in the future!"

 Then there's the fish everywhere.
 There's fish everywhere!
 I mean, it's only one part and it could just be filler for the song but with all the work Becky and Joe put into these videos I can't help but feel I'm missing something.
 I mean, there's fish everywhere!